 Since the interbank exchange rate is constantly fluctuating, the rate that we lock in for the weekend may not be the same as the rate that is available when the markets open on Monday morning.
 (Source: Revolut-What foreign exchange rate will I get?)

 Revolut does not charge a currency conversion fee for transfers up to £5,000 or equivalent per rolling month, after which a 0.5 percent fair usage fee applies.
 Funding methods include bank transfer, debit card, and credit card.
-Users can send money through Revolut’s app.
-Recipients can receive money into their bank accounts and Revolut money accounts.
+Users can send money through its app.
+Recipients can receive money into their bank accounts and Revolut current accounts.

-TransferWise uses mid-market exchange rates.
-They charge a combination of percentage and flat fees.
-Percentage fees range from 0.5 to 1 percent, in most cases, depending on the payment method, transfer amount, and currency selection.
+TransferWise uses mid-market rates.
+It charges a combination of percentage and fixed fees.
+Percentage fees range from 0.3 to 2 percent, in most cases, depending on the payment method, transfer amount, and currency selection.
 Funding methods include bank transfer, debit card, and credit card.
-Users can send money through TransferWise’s website and app.
-Recipients can receive money into their bank accounts and TransferWise money accounts.
-Regarding transparency, TransferWise has an exchange rate and fee calculator on their homepage.
+Users can send money through their website and app.
+Recipients can receive money into their bank accounts and TransferWise current accounts.
+Regarding transparency, TransferWise has an exchange rate and fee calculator on its homepage.

 PayPal and Xoom don’t provide mid-market rates, and their fees are high compared to other providers.
 Revolut and TransferWise exchange at mid-market rates and charge small fees.
-While Revolut promotes mid-market rates and free transfers, these details are somewhat misleading because they have weekend markups and monthly limits.
-TransferWise gets a slight edge because they’re straightforward and transparent about their exchange rates and fees.
+While Revolut promotes mid-market rates and free transfers, it has weekend markups and monthly limits.

-PayPal offers an online money account, which allows users to deposit and withdraw funds, send and receive funds, request funds, pay for goods and services online, and hold and convert multiple currencies.
-Xoom doesn’t offer an online money account.
+PayPal offers a current account, which allows users to deposit and withdraw funds, send and receive funds, request funds, pay for goods and services online, and hold and convert multiple currencies.
+Xoom doesn’t offer a current account.

-Revolut offers an online money account, which allows users to deposit and withdraw funds, send and receive funds, request funds, and hold and convert multiple currencies.
-Users can get international bank account numbers (IBANs) for the U.K. and Europe.
+Revolut offers a current account, which allows users to deposit and withdraw funds, send and receive funds, request funds, and hold and convert multiple currencies.
+Users can get international bank account numbers (IBANs) for the UK and Europe.

-TransferWise offers an online money account, which allows users to deposit and withdraw funds, send and receive funds, request funds, and hold and convert multiple currencies.
-Users can get bank account numbers for the U.K., U.S., Australia, and Europe.
+TransferWise offers a current account, which allows users to deposit and withdraw funds, send and receive funds, request funds, and hold and convert multiple currencies.
+Users can get bank account details for the UK, US, EU, Australia, and New Zealand.

 The big three all have prepaid debit cards as a regional product.
-For example, PayPal’s card is available to U.S. citizens whereas Revolut and TransferWise offer to UK, EEA, and Swiss residents.
-Revolut and TransferWise cards are still too new to assess.
+PayPal’s card is available to US citizens, whereas Revolut and TransferWise issue cards to UK, EEA, and Swiss residents.

 When comparing prepaid debit cards, consider the following: